 These have been amazing.
 Instantly comfortable with no break in needed.
 Fit snug to my foot and I can wear with or without socks.
 I am so happy I did my research and ended up with this pair!

 India and most of SE Asia are fairly conservative making this lightweight scarf perfect to use as a cover-up without being too warm.
 It has also come in handy for use as a bed sheet, blanket and skirt.
 I highly recommend any woman traveler to get one!

 I got one dry sac and one regular one.
 The dry ones are for my electronics and the other is for clothing.
 I had no idea how much easier packing can be with these!
 You can fit a lot into them and save room in whatever backpack or suitcase you use.
 I will always use these moving forward.
 (The other one I use is a eBags Packing Cube that has been equally as helpful!)

-Updates to the packing list as of February 2015
+Updates to the packing list:

-I got rid of my purse about half way through and gave it to Brandon’s mom.
+Replaced my purse about half way through and gave it to Brandon’s mom.
 I purchased a cute cross-body one at a market in Bangkok.
 Although the one I had had a bunch of pockets and was practical, I ended up wanting one that was a bit smaller.